dashaub/PBDP/hw5/Shaub_David_HW5.md

 2018-02-27 03:43:30,681 (pool-4-thread-1) [INFO - org.apache.flume.client.avro.ReliableSpoolingFileEventReader.rollCurrentFile(ReliableSpoolingFileEventReader.java:433)] Preparing to move file /home/vagrant/PBDP/hw5/hw5_p1_source/log_file_04.txt to /home/vagrant/PBDP/hw5/hw5_p1_source/log_file_04.txt.COMPLETED
 ```

-We can also validated that the data in the source have been processed and now appear in the sink:
+We can also validate that the data in the source have been processed and now appear in the sink:
 ```
 $ wc -l hw5_p1_source/*
   25452 hw5_p1_source/log_file_01.txt.COMPLETED